Pixailz/Pixailz/README.md

 1. start ft_helper
     - python3 script
     - to help for
         - explicit src in Makefile
         - prototype, aligned in headers
+        -

-1. rewrite philosophers bonus
+1. Push philosophers
-    - push it !
+    - pass the exams first, and then ..
 1. write bonus of ft_printf
 1. optimise push_swap to pass it at 125